 How true.
 Particularly at a time when England laments its inability to retain possession and produce players who place technique ahead of industry, there is much to admire about Spain’s array of tiki-taka experts and Andres Iniesta in particular.

 Spain's whirling dervish may not have the same dynamic qualities as Ronaldo but in a more subtle way he possesses a similar ability to change a game, a season and indeed a tournament.
 While some may find it hard to warm to Spain or Ronaldo, by contrast, Iniesta is instantly likeable.

 "We have to try to deactivate him.
 We played against him at the last World Cup and we showed we knew how to stop him" - Del Bosque

-As his Spain team-mate, the Sevilla striker Alvaro Negredo pointed out on Tuesday: “First and foremost I especially like Andres as a human being and a person.
-When it comes to football we know what his great qualities are.
-When he has the ball he can always be the decisive factor.”
+As his Spain teammate, the Sevilla striker Alvaro Negredo pointed out on Tuesday: "First and foremost I especially like Andres as a human being and a person.
+When it comes to soccer we know what his great qualities are.
+When he has the ball he can always be the decisive factor."

 As eloquent off the pitch as he is on it, it was no surprise to watch on as Iniesta avoided controversy by delivering a thoughtful and methodical answer to criticism of Spain's possession-based game.

 "Soccer is great in this respect not everyone likes the same thing or can agree on everything," he said.
 "It's a diversity of opinion that is really what makes soccer so special.
 We have our style and a game which brings us success.

 "We won two trophies with this style but any opinions are valued and I respect them.
 The truth is once you have a team that always attacks and attacks against a closed defense, it doesn't leave you many spaces.